thiagoprz/crud-tools/README.md

 Available vars: $model (the model being displayed)

-- CRUD Model:
+### CRUD Model:

-For models you just need to add the trait ModelCrud and after that create a static property declaring model's validations based on the create, update and/or delete scenarios.
+For models you just need to add the trait ModelCrud and after that create a static property declaring model's validations (based on the create, update and/or delete scenarios), default order, filtering rules, upload file rules, define resources, and with / countable relationships.

+- Validations:
 ```
 <?php
 ...